renoise/tools/Tools/com.renoise.Duplex.xrnx/Docs/Applications/Navigator.md

 ## Changelog

+1.05
+- Added: Improved handling of non-4/4 measures
+- Added: Option to auto-detect measure (is now the default choice)

 1.01
 - Tool-dev: use cLib/xLib libraries

 0.98.32
-- FIXME When jumping back in pattern, and briefly going to the previous pattern, the navigator would break if the previous pattern hadn’t same number of lines
+- Fixed: When jumping back in pattern, and briefly going to the previous pattern, the navigator would break if the previous pattern hadn’t same number of lines

 0.98.27